 $3.75 Million Settlement Reached on Behalf of Five Military Families

 Our firm was retained to represent a number of the families of the deceased Guardsmen.
-We discovered that the manufacturer had modified the plane’s original design by cutting it in two, adding a cargo ramp, removing 6 feet of the cabin and making a change to the tail section.
-This scientific evidence showed that these modifications had a catastrophic effect on the longitudinal stability of the aircraft.
+We discovered that the manufacturer had modified the plane’s original design by cutting it in two, adding a cargo ramp, removing 6 feet of the cabin, and making a change to the tail section.
+The scientific evidence showed that these modifications had a catastrophic effect on the longitudinal stability of the aircraft.

-A settlement of $3.75 million was reached with Bombardier Aerospace, Short Brothers of Northern Ireland, Duncan Aviation and Rockwell Collins, all of whom had been involved in the production or maintenance of this airplane.
+A settlement of $3.75 million was reached with Bombardier Aerospace, Short Brothers of Northern Ireland, Duncan Aviation, and Rockwell Collins, all of whom had been involved in the production or maintenance of this airplane.